 Why shouldn't you use Create React App anymore?

 Create React App was great.

 Setting up React apps become as easy as ever without any need to bother with tedious Webpack and Babel configs.
 But despite the convenience, it had notable issues we just couldn't ignore:

 1. Bulky and slow

 Create React App is a bloated tool.

+It installs an unbelievable number of packages and takes forever to finish.
 If you're a long-time CRA user like me, you've probably gotten used to this process, but it's far from normal.